ellailan/ColourMeCards/README.md

 ## About the project

-This is my seventh grade Power Play Young Entrepreneur project (https://www.powerplay4success.com/).
+This is my 7th grade Power Play Young Entrepreneur project.
 I designed the cards with Scratch, and wrote the code with BlockLike.
-I sold each card for 50¢, and 4 for $2.
-TODO: sale results
+I sold each card for 50¢, and 4 for $1.50.

 ## Made with